AdaCore/spark2014/docs/lrm/source/packages.rst

    and defines the objects and each subordinate state abstraction that are the ``constituents`` of the *abstract_*\ ``state_names`` declared in the ``package_specification``.

+   .. ifconfig:: Display_Trace_Units

+      :Trace Unit: 7.2.2 SS Refined_State completes declaration of all of the corresponding state abstractions

 #.
 A **null** ``constituent_list`` indicates that the named abstract state has
    no constituents.
 The state abstraction does not represent any actual state at